massalabs/massa-proto/doc/abi.md

 ### RespResult
 Tips to check for completeness exec:
 `rg message | rg &#34;\{&#34; | rg &#34;Result&#34; | wc -l`
-the given count should be equal to the number of messages in RespResult &#43; 2 the &#43;2 comes from ResResult itself which is counted above and from massa.model.v1.ComparisonResult which is not in the same category
+the given count should be equal to the number of messages in RespResult &#43; 1 the &#43;1 comes from ResResult itself which is counted above

 | Field | Type | Label | Description |